 Sue Hampton, author of over 20 titles describes herself best

-Woken: A short story collection is Sue’s latest release
+Woken: A short story collection is Sue’s second book of short stories.

 WOKEN is a second collection to follow RAVELLED.
 In these ten varied stories, whatever the style or context, Sue Hampton’s focus is love.
 You’ll find love of earth, love not hate and love not war.
 She explores romantic love: sudden, unrequited, fractured or selfish.
 There’s love as action for change, and love lost to ego or inertia.
 WOKEN has sun and storm, birth and death, but threading through the collection is love of life, humanity and the mystery you might call God.

 What people are saying about Woken: A short story collection